 - The dynamic new fighting system gives you unstoppable new attacks & combos

-- Intuitive AI control the behavioral responses of peasants and enemies -- watch them flee, fight and more
+- Intuitive AI controls the behavioral responses of peasants and enemies -- watch them flee, fight, and more

 Blood Omen 2 is the direct sequel to the first game.
 However, this one takes place several centuries later.
 The game centers around a cabal that resurrects the protagonist, Kain, from the first game.
 Just like BloodRayne, this game also involves sucking the blood from victims, although it is much more visually grotesque in Blood Omen 2.